Guest of honor

 Special guests :

-Etienne Desilets-Trempe, better known as Dez, is the creator of Frivolesque, a webcomic updating weekly launched in 2013.
+Etienne Desilets-Trempe, better known as Dez, is the man behind Frivolesque, a weekly webcomic running since 2013.

-Country-raised, and currently based in Quebec City, Dez is into comics of all kinds, cinema and video games.
+Country-raised, but having been living in Quebec City for fifteen years now, Dez is into comics of all kinds, cinema and video games.
 He also loves to take part in various geeky events.
+He’s been drawing since a young age, but only recently started to take himself seriously.

 His webcomic :